State of Washington Classified Job Specification

 Knowledge of: methods and practices of supervision; proper use and care of forestry and construction hand tools, measurement tools, vehicles, small motor equipment, and other equipment; natural resource activities.

-Ability to: supervise and train young adults to safely and effectively perform forestry and other natural resource activities; live with crew and control off-duty behavior; use sound judgement under hazardous emergency conditions involving prolonged periods of heavy physical exertion; effectively communicate and work safely.
+Ability to: supervise and train young adults to safely and effectively perform forestry and other natural resource activities; effectively communicate and work safely.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Six months of experience as a Forest Worker or forest fire fighter.
+Six months of experience as a Natural Resource Worker 2

 Six months of experience supervising a crew performing outdoor physical labor.